-Each Primary Vital Output can be conditioned with a Delay time that is adjustable from 0.0 to 25.5 seconds in 0.1-second steps.
-Primary Vital Output Delay time starts counting down when a Call state is received from the Loop Status Input or Vital Input that is mapped to the Primary Vital Output.
-When the timer reaches zero, the Primary Vital Output is deactivated.
-Primary Vital Output Delay does not condition the Auxiliary Vital Outputs.
+Each Primary Vital Output (Vital Out) can be conditioned with a Delay time that is adjustable from 0.0 to 25.5 seconds in 0.1-second steps.
+Primary Vital Output Delay time starts counting down when a Call state is received from a Loop Status Input or Vital Input (Vital In) that is mapped to the primary Vital Output (Vital Out).
+When the timer reaches zero, the primary Vital Output is deactivated.
+Primary Vital Output Delay does not condition the auxiliary Vital Outputs (Vital Aux).